Kyler-Mclachlan/Team-profile-generator/README.md

 -------------------------------------------------------------------
 # Description

-Uhis project allows teams to quickly and easily create high quality team breakdowns using the command line.
+This project allows teams to quickly and easily create high quality team breakdowns using the command line.
 Users will enter in team info in the command line, and a HTML page will be generated when the user closes the program.
 This project uses NodeJs, JavaScript, Jest, and Inquirer.

 # Deploying